ZoyaAfzal/100daysCodeChallenge/Day35/LogicalOperators/README.md

 Given multiple AND’ed values : result = value1 && value2 && value3;

-The AND && operator does the following:
+The AND && operator does the following :
  Evaluates operands from left to right.
  For each operand, converts it to a boolean.
 If the result is false, stops and returns the original value of that operand.
  If all operands have been evaluated (i.e. all were truthy), returns the last operand.